What is an Assessed Measured Charge?

 Severn Trent Water Company’s sewerage charges are different to ours, all water companies do different things.
 If we give you our Assessed Measured Charge for water, we will give you the most suitable sewerage charge equivalent that Severn Trent Water Company has.

-Here are our household Assessed Measured Charges for this year up to March 2017
+Here are our household Assessed Measured Charges for April 2017 to March 2018

 |3 & above